logesh81098/copy-files-from-S3-to-EFS-using-lambda/README.md

 **Copy files from S3 to EFS using Lambda function**

-&nbsp; ✨In this repository we are going to implement one of the scenario based question to dynamically copy files from S3 to EFS filesystem using AWS Lambda Function
+&nbsp; &nbsp; ✨In this repository we are going to implement one of the scenario based question to dynamically copy files from S3 to EFS filesystem using AWS Lambda Function

 **Detail about this project:**